This review will dissect the PT tool from top to bottom, helping you to understand what it is and how it works.

 Here’s What I Liked

-Turns out that despite the low price tag, My PTHub’s client management software is remarkably rich in features.
+Despite the low price tag, My PTHub’s client management software is remarkably rich in features.

 Some (but not all) are available on both the site and the app: